Shawshank redemption character analysis

 spot-on match.

-These characteristics of fictional Peter Stevens, upon a closer view, speak volumes on Andy himself.
-In the course of every nineteen years in jail, he would invest all his free time on transforming oneself, creating a 2.0. version, a new person beyond the made-up papers, what is more important, within one’s thoughts.
-A man, who offers a knee to a warden and guards while facing the unpleasant tax routine.
-A person, who becomes a real friend to Red and intimate circle of the inmates.
-Andy transforms himself into a man, who would pay a week in a disciplinary cell for a chance to share the music with the others.
-A man, who gives his best to an elderly librarian (Brooks) and later taken on the site with an ambition to turn it into a place of rehabilitation.
-A person, who became a patron for a young felon Tommy.
-In the years prior to 1947, Andy had lived through the world with total indifference to it, the way he never existed at all, until the moment when the life washed him down with a series of challenges and alternatives to make the world a better place.
+These characteristics of the fictional Peter Stevens, upon closer view, speak volumes about Andy himself.
+In the course of every nineteen years in jail, he would invest all his free time in transforming himself, creating a 2.0. version, a new person beyond the made-up papers, is, more importantly, within one’s thoughts.
+A man who offers a knee to a warden and guards while facing the unpleasant tax routine.
+A person who becomes a real friend to Red and an intimate circle of the inmates.
+Andy transforms himself into a man who would pay a week in a disciplinary cell for a chance to share the music with the others.
+A man who gives his best to an elderly librarian (Brooks) and is later taken to the site with an ambition to turn it into a place of rehabilitation.
+A person who became a patron for a young felon, Tommy.
+In the years before 1947, Andy had lived through the world with total indifference to it, the way he never existed at all, until the moment when life washed him down with a series of challenges and alternatives to make the world a better place.

 It’s down there, and